abhilashasaroj/CX4240_project/index.md

 ![alt text](logistic_confusion_colored.PNG)

 To check the consequences of overfitting, L2 norm regularized logistic regression model is developed.
-The accuracy of regualrized logistic model on test data with varying value C (inverse of regualrization parameter) is plotted.
+The accuracy of regularized logistic model on test data with varying value C (inverse of regualrization parameter) is plotted.
 With lower value of C that is higher penalty the accuracy is lower.
 As we increase the value of C the accuracy increases.
 However, it attains a plateau after reaching accuracy of around 0.55.

 ![alt text](performance_of_logistic.png)